How the lifting fee works

 - The passenger MUST NOT be asked to pay the lifting fee or any part of it.

-Note: While the meter pauses for up to 7 minutes and 30 seconds, the lifting fee of $10 actually pays for 15 minutes of waiting time.
+Note: While the meter pauses for up to 7 minutes and 30 seconds, the lifting fee actually includes payment for the 15 minutes of waiting time.
 The 15 minutes includes the paused time and the time to assist a passenger to leave the taxi (after the meter is turned off).

-SATSS will pay the lifting fee for all eligible trips when it pays for the voucher subsidies.
+SATSS will pay the lifting fee for all eligible trips.

 Lifting fee eligible trips must be booked through the Suburban Taxis CBS.
 For rank and hail jobs drivers must contact the Suburban Taxis CBS to activate the lifting fee tariff.